- DaVinci Resolve 12.5 User Guide

 Part 1: An Easier Way to Stabilize your Shaky Footage with Wondershare Filmora

 DaVinci Resolve platform may be complex to beginners.
 But don’t worry!
-If you need a simple and feature rich platform to fulfill your needs and want to get best results for stabilization of shaky footage, then it is good to download Wondershare Filmora on your system.
+If you need a simple and feature rich platform to fulfill your needs and want to get best results for stabilization of shaky footage, then it is good to download Filmora video editor on your Windows or Mac systems.
 The stabilization process is very simple:

 - Select Full Feature Mode after launching Filmora.